 When a person sells a business, the tax requirements vary with what is being sold.
-Sales of some assets are subject to the business and occupation tax and/or sales tax, while others are not.
+Sales of some assets are subject to the business and occupation tax and/or retail sales tax, while others are not.

 Capital Assets and Consumable Supplies

 Sales of capital assets and consumable supplies are not subject to business and occupation tax (B&O) if the seller does not regularly sell this type of property.
 These sales qualify for the "casual or isolated sale" B&O tax deduction.
 However, this does not relieve the seller from the obligation to collect retail sales tax on such sales .

 - office furniture

 Consumable supplies include: